silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **QueryTasksCount**
 > CountResultDto QueryTasksCount (TaskQueryDto taskQueryDto = null)

+Get List Count (POST)

 Retrieves the number of tasks that fulfill the given filter.
-Corresponds to the size of the result set of the [Get Tasks (POST)](https://docs.camunda.org/manual/7.14/reference/rest/task/post-query/) method and takes the same parameters.  **Security Consideration**: There are several parameters (such as `assigneeExpression`) for specifying an EL expression.
+Corresponds to the size of the result set of the [Get Tasks (POST)](https://docs.camunda.org/manual/7.15/reference/rest/task/post-query/) method and takes the same parameters.  **Security Consideration**: There are several parameters (such as `assigneeExpression`) for specifying an EL expression.
 These are disabled by default to prevent remote code execution.
-See the section on [security considerations for custom code](https://docs.camunda.org/manual/7.14/user-guide/process-engine/securing-custom-code/) in the user guide for details.
+See the section on [security considerations for custom code](https://docs.camunda.org/manual/7.15/user-guide/process-engine/securing-custom-code/) in the user guide for details.

 ### Example
 ```csharp